 Aneme had followed the directions in the message precisely and, somewhat to her surprise, she now found herself standing in a graveyard.
 She would have recognised it as such even without her Culture training, even though the slab-like headstones with their carved lettering - now mostly submerged in moss and etched by lichen - were quite different from the tall elaborately-decorated stones which marked final resting places in her home culture.
 The burial ground was edged by stone walls and old trees, both nearly as moss-covered as the gravestones, although the neatly-raked gravel and carefully-tended grass made it clear that somebody hereabouts took some pains over keeping the place tidy.

 She looked around.
 The graveyard was quiet and still, no sign of any caretaker or visitors.
-Even the sunshine and birdsong, which had seemed to bright and cheery during the short walk here, were now muted and hidden, silenced in the shadow of the old church.
+Even the sunshine and birdsong, which had seemed to be bright and cheery during the short walk here, were now muted and hidden, silenced in the shadow of the old church.
 The architecture of the ancient building - all fluted pillars and arched windows - seemed strangely familiar to Aneme; this was, she supposed, an artefact of the fact that there really were only a very few ways of making a building from blocks of stone.

 There was a crunch of gravel on the path behind her.
 Aneme turned, startled by the noise, then smiled warmly as she recognised the figure approaching.
 The other woman held out her arms in welcome; Aneme rushed forward and hugged her friend unashamedly.